 - 4151 carriageway kilometres of state roads and national highways

-- Administers funding for maintenance and rehabilitation of 4169 carriageway kilometres of regional roads carried out by councils
+- Funding for maintenance and rehabilitation of 4169 carriageway kilometres of regional roads carried out by councils

 - 69 sets of traffic signals.

 Major highways and roads in South West Region include:

 - Sturt Highway

 - Snowy Mountains Highway

 - Kidman Way

 The region’s 2018-19 program

 - Around 300 projects in planning and delivery

 - $212.8 million maintenance and minor work program